mafintosh/webrebels-2014/slides.md

 This is nice and simple.

-Scenario: What happens when 1.000.000 clients arrive?
+What happens when 1.000.000 clients arrive?

    [client1] [client2] ... [client1M]